About the course

 - GCSE minimum grade C (new grade 4) in English, maths and science or equivalent

-It is important to gain classroom-based experience in a primary school.
+It is helpful to gain some classroom-based experience in a primary school before starting your training.
 For example, this could be as a Teaching Assistant or volunteering in class for a few hours each week.
 By gaining this experience you will be better prepared to start the programme.
 Importantly it will inform you whether teaching is the right career choice for you.

 About the training provider